 - Treatment with natalizumab for more than two years

-Based on the risk factors, treatment recommendations have been proposed that include testing for JCV antibodies prior to starting treatment with natalizumab, every six months during treatment, and for at least six months after discontinuing treatment.
+Based on the risk factors, treatment recommendations have been proposed that include testing for JCV antibodies prior to starting treatment with natalizumab, every three to six months during treatment, and for at least six months after discontinuing treatment.

 See more Expert Answers